ftrackhq/ftrack-connect/doc/developing/hooks/get_applications.rst

 ftrack.get-applications
 ***********************

-The get-applications hook is triggered from the ftrack interface.
+The get-applications hook is triggered from the ftrack interface to request a list of availble applications for launching.
+For more information, see :ref:`ftrack:using/connect/launch_application`.

 The default hook is a placeholder and should be extended to include a complete list of applications that can be launched.

 Example event passed to hook::